How to Build a DIY Walk in Cooler With a Floor

-Looking to build your own Do-It-Yourself walk-in cooler?
-This step-by-step guide for building a walk-in cooler with a floor is going to show you how to do just that.
+Looking to build your own Do-It-Yourself walk in cooler?
+This guide for building a walk in cooler with a floor is going to show you how to do just that.

 Before you grab your hex wrench and get started, it's important you learn how to locate your assembly drawing, handle your panels correctly, and prepare your site.

 Sounds like a lot?
 Don't worry.
-The step-by-step instructions laid out below will help you build your walk-in cooler in no time.
+The video and step-by-step instructions below will show you how to build a walk in cooler in no time.

 One important disclaimer before we dive in...